leomarcov/labadmin-win-tools/README.md

 <br>

 ## profiles-cleaner.ps1
-`profiles-cleaner.ps1` is a script to automate user profiles clean.
+`profiles-cleaner.ps1` is a script to automate user profiles cleaning.
   * User profiles are backup in a secure place and are autorestored periodically (each reboot, once a day, once in some days, etc.)
   * Some folders of user profile are restored on each reboot (userfull for browser history).
-  *
+  * Restore con be forced programatically.

 ### Install
 * Create first backup for each user: